 Douglas C. Schmidt's Biographical Information

-Dr. Schmidt is an internationally renowned and widely cited researcher whose work focuses on patterns, optimization techniques, and empirical analyses of object-oriented and component-based frameworks and model-driven engineering tools that facilitate the development of distributed real-time and embedded (DRE) middleware and applications on parallel platforms running over high-speed networks and embedded system interconnects.
-He has published over 10 books and 500 papers (including 100+ journal papers) in top IEEE, ACM, IFIP, and USENIX technical journals, conferences, and books that cover a range of topics, including high-performance communication software systems, parallel processing for high-speed networking protocols, and distributed real-time and embedded (DRE) computing with CORBA, Real-time Java, object-oriented patterns for concurrent and distributed systems, mobile device software, and model-driven engineering tools.
-He has mentored and graduated over 40 Ph.D. and Masters students working on these research topics and has presented over 500 keynote addresses, invited talks, and tutorials on reusable patterns, concurrent object-oriented network programming, and distributed system middleware at scores of technical conferences.
+Dr. Schmidt is an internationally renowned and widely cited (h-index of 80) researcher whose work focuses on patterns, optimization techniques, and empirical analyses of object-oriented and component-based frameworks and model-driven engineering tools that facilitate the development of distributed real-time and embedded (DRE) middleware frameworks and mobile cloud computing applications on parallel platforms running over wireless/wired networks and embedded system interconnects.
+He has published over 10 books and 575 papers (including 100+ journal papers) in top IEEE, ACM, IFIP, and USENIX technical journals, conferences, and books that cover a range of topics, including high-performance communication software systems, parallel processing for high-speed networking protocols, and distributed real-time and embedded (DRE) middleware with CORBA, Real-time Java, object-oriented patterns for concurrent and distributed systems, concurrent and networked software for mobile devices, and model-driven engineering tools.
+He has mentored and graduated over 40 Ph.D. and Masters students working on these research topics and has presented over 500 keynote addresses, invited talks, and tutorials on mobile cloud computing with Android, reusable patterns, concurrent object-oriented network programming, distributed system middleware at scores of technical conferences.